 But does that mean your one-time customers are worthless?
 No.

-You just need to implement the right strategies to improve that customer segment’s CLTV instead.
+You just need to implement the right marketing automation strategy to improve that customer segment’s CLTV instead.
 The same holds true for all the customer segments of your E-commerce business.

 Why do you need to improve your CLTV?